syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI SfCartesianChart

-[SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment in a series or the series itself using [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]().
+[SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment in a series or a series in the Chart using the [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]().

 ## Enable DataPointSelection